 It can also mean a lot of great reviews and positive feedback if you don’t let the discouragement or negative feedback get to you.
 Simply remind yourself that bloggers are often overwhelmed, and you may not make it to the top of the pile.
 Even if they give negative feedback, their opinion is based subjectively on their own personal tastes and experience.
 Don’t take it personally, and focus on all the positive responses along the way.

 The best way to manage your expectations with a PR campaign is to have no expectations.
 When I first started working in music publicity, I sent out 100 emails for my first client and was shocked when I didn’t receive a single response.

-If you think you’re music will immediately catch the ear of Pitchfork or Stereogum because it’s so great, then you may be quickly disappointed if you’re a band they’ve never heard.
-Start with the the blogs you feel would be likely to cover your band to create momentum and give you confidence to keep going.
+If you think your music will immediately catch the ear of Pitchfork or Stereogum because it’s so great, then you may be quickly disappointed if you’re a band they’ve never heard.
+Start with the blogs you feel would be likely to cover your band to create momentum and give you the confidence to keep going.

 3. Are you selling the right image?

 Do your publicity photos match your style of music?
 Are they professional enough to be taken seriously?
 Your band image can often be the deciding factor if a blogger will listen to your band, so you want to make sure it’s as strong as it can be.

 Take a look at the blogs where you want to be covered.
 Do your current photos meet their standards?
 Don’t force this to simply cater to the blog’s needs, because if you are creating an image that doesn’t match your sound, it will also have a detrimental effect.